Skipton mortgage customer ratings

 What kinds of mortgages does Skipton offer?

-When we checked in July 2018, there were 100 mortgages available from Skipton.
-The majority of these were fixed-rate deals lasting two, three, five or seven years, with some offering up to £1,000 cashback.
+When we checked in September 2019, there were around 90 mortgages available from Skipton.
+The majority of these were fixed-rate deals lasting two, five, seven or 10 years, with some offering up to £1,000 cashback.

-There were also a small number of tracker deals available, most of which lasted for two years.
+There were also a small number of two-year tracker deals available.

-Skipton says that its customers can choose more than one mortgage to suit their individual requirements.
+Skipton says that customers can choose more than one mortgage to suit their individual requirements.

 Does Skipton offer interest-only mortgages?

-Yes, the most you could borrow is 70% of the property’s value.
-Your income will need to be at least £40,000 gross to be eligible.
+Yes, and the most you could borrow is 70% of the property’s value.
+Your income will need to be at least £40,000 to be eligible.

 If you’re applying for an interest-only mortgage with another person, the ‘main earner’ will need to have a gross income of at least £40,000.
-Alternatively, your joint earned income will need to be at least £60,000 gross.
+Alternatively, your joint earned income will need to be at least £60,000.

 Does Skipton offer the best mortgage deals?